reactjs/tr.react.dev/content/docs/reference-glossary.md

 // Yanlış!
 props.number = 42;
 ```

-If you need to modify some value in response to user input or a network response, use `state` instead.

 Kullanıcı girdisine veya bir ağ yanıtına cevap olarak bir değeri değiştirmeniz gerekirse, bunun yerine `state` kullanın.